Envision.

 Understanding the Importance of the YBCS Region

-Yolo Bypass conveys 80% of Sacramento River watershed flows during floods, reducing risk to $68 billion in property and 650,000 people in the Sacramento Metropolitan area.
+Flood: Yolo Bypass conveys 80% of Sacramento River watershed flows during floods, reducing risk to $68 billion in property and 650,000 people in the Sacramento Metropolitan area.

-Agricultural land within and protected by the Yolo Bypass supports the local and state economy, provides wildlife habitat, and functions as part of the flood protection system.
+Agriculture: Agricultural land within and protected by the Yolo Bypass supports the local and state economy, provides wildlife habitat, and functions as part of the flood protection system.
 Approximately 268,000 acres of productive farmland in Solano, Yolo, and Sacramento Counties, approximately 47,000 acres of that within the YBCS, contribute to California’s economic engine.

-Numerous habitat restoration projects in the YBCS mitigate for the continued operation of the State Water and Central Valley Projects, which provide drinking water to 25 million Californians and irrigation to 4.5 million acres of agricultural land.
+Water Supply: Numerous habitat restoration projects in the YBCS mitigate for the continued operation of the State Water and Central Valley Projects, which provide drinking water to 25 million Californians and irrigation to 4.5 million acres of agricultural land.
 The North Bay Aqueduct, a decentralized component of the State Water Project, delivers drinking water from Cache Slough to over 500,000 residents in Napa and Solano Counties.

-Efforts on Cache Creek, a tributary to the YBCS, represent an opportunity to reduce mercury inputs to the Bay Delta system.
+Water Quality: Efforts on Cache Creek, a tributary to the YBCS, represent an opportunity to reduce mercury inputs to the Bay Delta system.

-The YBCS provides local and regional recreation and tourism opportunities, including the Great California Delta Trail, sport fishing, hunting, wine tasting, boating, and exploring the nearly 16,000-acre Yolo Bypass Wildlife Area, which also provides unique environmental education programs.
+Recreation: The YBCS provides local and regional recreation and tourism opportunities, including the Great California Delta Trail, sport fishing, hunting, wine tasting, boating, and exploring the nearly 16,000-acre Yolo Bypass Wildlife Area, which also provides unique environmental education programs.

 Centered between the Sacramento and American Rivers and the Sacramento-San Joaquin Delta, the YBCS is the heart of a vast watershed – and central to a robust regional agricultural economy, reliable water supply, and resilient ecosystem, in addition to flood risk reduction.